carlosissac/mod04hwcodequiz/README.md

 ## 2.5.
 Pending Items.

-* When clicking on the Answers buttons these would redirect focus to the main area in the UI.
+* Clicking on the Answers buttons these would redirect focus to the main area in the UI.
 This functionality is not working, further troubleshooting will be required.

-* When generating the scoreboard list Odd number row and Even number rows were supposed to have different styling, further research will be required.
+* When generating the scoreboard list Odd number row and Even number rows were supposed to have different styling , further trial and errors will be needed in order to implement.

+* Navigation should be disabled when user is taking the quiz and enabled when the quiz is over, further research will be required on how to do this.

 ## 3. Conclusions.

-Key takeaways from the assignment were first attempts at dynamic DOM manipulation by creating and appending elements, timer workflow synchronization, successful local storage implementation, adding Modal components to the UI, more advanced array handling as well as expanding on previous JS knowledge.
+Key takeaways from the assignment were first attempts at dynamic DOM manipulation by creating and appending elements, timer workflow synchronization, successful local storage implementation, adding Modal components to the UI, advanced array handling manipulation as well as expanding on previous JS knowledge.

 ## 4. Appreciations.